sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 ### Detector specifications
 Make a copy of `iter8/iter8/cloudtsa/config/detectors.json` which we will henceforth refer to as your `detectors.json` file.
 Below is an example.
 In this example, we are using all the four detectors available in CloudTSA.
+Each detector has a set of parameters which require specification.
+Note that a specific detector can be used with different metrics with distinct parameter values.
+For e.g., the **changedetection** detector is used with the *latency* and *error_counts* metrics with distinct parameter values.
+Also note that the *query_duration* parameter is part of every one of these parameter sets: for instance, the latency metric is queried every 20 sec for the sake of the *predictivethresholds* detector, while it is queried every 40 sec for the sake of *changedetection*.

+We now describe the configuration fields for each of these detectors below.
+1. **predictivethresholds**:

+2. **changedetection**:

+3. **thresholdpolicy**:

+4. **peakdetection**:

 ```json
 {
   "predictivethresholds": {